craftcms/docs/docs/3.x/config/config-settings.md

-List of file extensions that will be merged into the <config:allowedFileExtensions> config setting.
+List of file extensions that will be merged into the <config3:allowedFileExtensions> config setting.